Psychiatric Nurse

-What Is a Psychiatric Nurse?
+What is a Psychiatric Nurse?

-The psychiatric or behavioral health nurse specializes in caring for patients receiving treatment for a variety of mental illnesses, addiction, eating disorders or substance abuse.
+The psychiatric nurse specializes in caring for patients receiving treatment for a variety of mental illnesses, addiction, eating disorders or substance abuse.
 Patients with psychiatric disorders require a great deal of emotional support, education, and therapy from skilled mental health professionals.
 Working with patients and the interdisciplinary team, including case managers and social workers, to assess and provide a safe discharge environment is a large part of the day-to-day of a psychiatric nurse.
 This specialty is suited to the nurse who is patient and kind, but not afraid to lay down some boundaries when necessary.

-Becoming a Psychiatric Nurse
+How to Become a Psychiatric Nurse

 Those who know they want to become a psychiatric nurse should plan on taking a few mental health courses while in school.
 Upon becoming an RN, most nurses gain experience in general nursing before they move into the psychiatric specialty, although it's not unheard of for a new grad nurse to go right into psychiatric nursing.
 One way to break into psychiatric nursing is to determine a focus; geriatric care, eating disorders, and child/teen mental health are just a few of the specialized areas a psychiatric nurse may consider finding work.